Karlos348/dBlik/README.md

 Node.js >= 20.x

 #### Stages to run
-Generate store account using wallet or (preferred) and deposit funds into it (0.5 SOL is entirely enough)
+Generate store account using wallet or CLI and deposit funds into it (0.5 SOL is entirely enough)
 ```
 solana-keygen new -o PATH/store.json
 ```